Early intervention service pilot project

 Comcare partnered with several Australian Public Sector agencies to test whether a structured and independent early intervention service provided:

 - enhanced ability, and support, to recover at and return to work.

-The pilot has concluded and was independently evaluated.
-The results and recommendations are now available.
+The early intervention pilot has concluded and was independently evaluated, the findings and reports are now available.

 What is early intervention?